ChicagoPark/Equilibrium/README.md

 ----
 ##### `Outline`

-(1) Backround and applications of implicit layers
+(1) Background and applications of implicit layers

 (2) The mathematics of implicit layers

 (3) Deep Equilibrium Models

 (4) Neural ODEs

 (5) Differentiable optimization

 (6) Future directions

 ----

 Layer: Differentiable parametric function

-Explicit vs. Implicit layers

-Explicit layers: All commonly-used layers

-Implicit layers examples: Differential equations, fixed point iteration, optimzation solutions

 Explicit Layers  	      |      Implicit Layers :---------------: | :-------------:
 Computation graph for computing the forward pass, and backprop through it.  | Satisfying some joint condition of the input and output

 > <img width="200" alt="IMG" src="https://user-images.githubusercontent.com/73331241/177073666-a100bf07-ad31-4c04-82d0-ab826a4a3fad.png">

+Simple-looking implicit equation can be (1) recurrent backprop models or deep equilibrium models; (2)differential equations(leading to Neural ODEs); (3) Optimality conditions of optimization problems(leadings to differentiable optimization approaches.)

 Why use implicit layers?
 :---------------: